 - Resolution No. 2022-09 Calling the Special Election for May 7, 2022

 - Official Canvass - General Election - May 7, 2022

-May 1, 2021 General Election - Early Voting and Election Day Voting to be Held at City Hall, 401 Market Street, Tomball, Texas
+May 1, 2021 General Election - Early Voting and Election Day Voting held at City Hall, 401 Market Street, Tomball, Texas

 - Certification of Unopposed Candidates